 The supply of other plastic bags is not restricted.
 These include compostable biodegradable plastic bags that meet Australian Standard 4736, re-sealable zipper storage bags, heavier plastic bags (typically used by clothing and department stores) and plastic bags that are an integral part of the packaging (such as bread, frozen foods or ice bags and fruit and vegetable 'barrier' bags).

-The Act is administered and enforced by authorized officers from EPA Tasmania.
+The Act is administered and enforced by authorized officers from the Tasmanian EPA.

 The Plastic Shopping Bags Ban Act 2013 is available on the Tasmanian Legislation website.